 David Orr is a senior corporate and partnership development specialist with over 15 years of experience working with top global brands and government bodies, driving strategic projects and engagement across industry.

-In his current role as Senior Manager- Program and Partnership Development with Australia’s largest business membership organisation, the NSW Business Chamber, David has established what is now Australia's foremost corporate policy led membership platform, Sydney First.
-The success of this platform has led to the establishment of similar programs for Western Sydney, The Hunter and the Illawarra region of NSW.
+Former Senior Manager- Program and Partnership Development with Australia’s largest business membership organisation, the NSW Business Chamber, David established what is now Australia's foremost corporate policy led membership platform, Sydney First.
+The success of this platform led to the establishment of similar programs for Western Sydney, The Hunter and the Illawarra region of NSW.

-As a member of the NSW Business Chamber’s senior management strategy team, David plays a key role in the planning and delivery of the Chamber’s organisational and digital transformation strategy.
+As a member of the NSW Business Chamber’s senior management strategy team, David played a key role in the planning and delivery of the Chamber’s organisational and digital transformation strategy.

 During his career David has worked extensively with Government and the private sector to drive precinct development strategies across Greater Sydney and is passionate about making Sydney a connected, productive and livable global city.